 Federal immigration law requires lawful permanent residents and conditional permanent residents to replace their Green Cards in a variety of settings.
 Anybody who needs help renewing or replacing a Green Card should work with an attorney because there will be a required application, numerous supporting documents, and possible payment of fees.
 While Green Cards do not always have expiration dates, most expire ten years from the date they are issued.
 People should typically begin the renewal process when a Green Card expires in six months.

 A person wanting to renew a permanent resident card must file Form I-90, Application to Replace Permanent Resident Card (Green Card), a person who obtained conditional permanent resident status through marriage and is hoping to apply to remove the conditions on their permanent resident status must file Form I-751, Petition to Remove Conditions on Residence, and a conditional permanent resident who obtained their status through qualifying investments and now wants to remove the conditions on their residence must file Form I-829, Petition by Investor to Remove Conditions on Permanent Resident Status.
-Seek legal advice from one of our Texas Killeen Immigration Immigration Lawyers in Killeen.
+Seek legal advice from one of our Texas Killeen Immigration Lawyers.

 An employment authorization document (EAD) proves that a person is authorized to work in the United States and is usually valid for two years.
 A person must apply for an EAD if they are authorized to work in the United States because of their immigration status or circumstances and need evidence of that employment authorization or are required to apply for permission to work.